Dear Coca-Cola Company,

 What so many seem to have missed, though, is that any time a multi-billion dollar corporation makes a multi-million dollar move, it does so strategically.
 And when a giant conglomerate paints itself as a lover of all races, it automatically wins favor among minorities and non-racist majorities alike.

 And that’s good for business.

 In other words, if most everyone in the U.S. loves you and thinks you love them back, they will continue to support and fund you.
 The more well-loved and well-funded you are, the more empowered and equipped to carry out your latest mission:

 Rapid and thorough invasion of the global market.

 This mission is blindingly evident from my current vantage point.

 You see, the U.S. is my homeland, but I currently live in southern Mexico, where your products are ridiculously popular.
-In fact, your popularity as a soda manufacturer is paralleled only by your growing popularity as water distributor.
+In fact, your popularity as a soda manufacturer is second only to your growing popularity as water distributor.